 IL-23+IL-36 Induced C57BL/6 Psoriasis Model

-• Efficacy testing of biologics targeting IL-17 (secukinumab, ixekizumab), IL-23 (guselkumab, risankizumab), and TNF-α (etanercept)
+• Efficacy testing of biologics targeting IL-17 (secukinumab, ixekizumab), IL-23 (guselkumab, risankizumab), and TNF-α (etanercept, adalimumab) in a physiologically relevant preclinical setting.

-• Evaluation of JAK inhibitors (tofacitinib, upadacitinib), PDE4 inhibitors (apremilast), and topical therapies
+• Evaluation of small-molecule inhibitors including JAK inhibitors (tofacitinib, upadacitinib), PDE4 inhibitors (apremilast), TYK2 modulators, and emerging topical therapies entering dermatology pipelines.

-• Target validation for Th17, IL-23, and TLR pathways in psoriasis
+• Target validation for Th17, IL-23, and TLR pathways in psoriasis, supporting go/no-go decision-making early in the drug discovery process and informing clinical biomarker strategy.

 Parameter | Specification |